-- Hand washing is the best tools to combat any infectious disease including Ebola.
+- Hand washing is the best tool to combat any infectious disease including Ebola.
 Practice careful hygiene.
 For example, wash your hands with soap and water or an alcohol-based hand sanitizer and avoid contact with blood and body fluids.

 - Do not handle items that may have come in contact with an infected person’s blood or body fluids (such as clothes, bedding, needles, and medical equipment).